PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: PCE-Net

+\item The use of VAE is advantageous since we are able to generate additional samples for training.
+Thus, we can also capture system dynamics efficiently in the latent space.

-\textbf{Properties of PCE-Net:} We next list some of the properties and advantages of \texttt{PCE-Net} over other existing UQ methods. \begin{itemize} \item \texttt{PCE-Net} (in contrast to other DRSM models) computes the distributions of the data in the latent space (using VAE), and we do not need to approximate the distribution of the input data (e.g. with kernel density estimation).
-Hence, it is computationally less expensive. \item We can compute the moments of the global output variable directly from PCE using the coefficients, e.g., the first moment (mean) is the first coefficient of PCE, variance (second moment) is the sum of the square of the coefficients, and so on.
-However, in order to compute the conditional moments \eqref{moments} (e.g., by Monte-Carlo of the moments' integral), other methods will need to approximate the (high-dimensional) data distribution, whereas \texttt{PCE-Net} only requires sampling from the latent space. \item Using MMD, we match the global moments of the system output and PCE response.
-This in turn likely matches the conditional moments as well.
-This is because, VAE ensures that the posterior of the encoder is close to the prior.
-Therefore, by the moment matching approach, we are approximately matching the conditional moments of the posterior (of the input data) too.
+\item We can compute the moments of the global output variable directly from PCE using the coefficients, e.g., the first moment (mean) is the first coefficient of PCE, variance (second moment) is the sum of the square of the coefficients, and so on.
+However, in order to compute the conditional moments (Eq. \eqref{moments}), e.g., by Monte-Carlo of the moments' integral, other methods will need to approximate the (high-dimensional) data distribution, whereas \texttt{PCE-Net} only requires sampling from the latent space.

 \end{itemize}